Dhorasso/KDPF_seir/README.md

 Implementation of a stochastic SEIR model using a kernel density-based particle filter for  oline state and parameter estimation.
 This repository includes detailed simulations using synthetics and real data.

 ## About
 This repository contains the implementation of a stochastic model to simulate and forecast the spread of COVID-19 in Ireland.
 The model is based on compartmental epidemiological structures and uses a sequeltial monte carlo to estimate and update state trajectories and model parameters over time.
+Link to the paper on arXiv[Link to the paper on arXiv](https://arxiv.org/abs/2408.15739)

 ## Table of Contents
 - [Introduction](#introduction)